Alejandro Vigilante

 Alejandro Vigilante (born 1964, Buenos Aires) is an Argentinean-born painter, muralist and designer based in South Florida.
 He is considered the founder of the iArt Movement, which gathers the legacy of pop art, adding the language and symbolism of the Internet art, creating a new virtual and interactive world from his compositions.
 He has developed his work between Miami, New York and Buenos Aires.
+He died at age 59 on October 15, 2024 in Atlanta, GA.

 Professional development

 He studied Fine Arts in Argentina at the National School of Fine Arts Prilidiano Pueyrredon.
 He was the son of architect and surrealist painter Juan Vigilante, who died when he was 4 years old and was his reference in the beginning.
 Trying to get away from the influence of his father's work he left Argentina in 1995 after receiving an invitation from the art show "Art Miami" to settle in South Florida.
 Shortly thereafter, he was commissioned by Patricia and Phillip Frost to paint a monumental Palladian-style Italian ceiling in their Star Island Villa in Miami Beach, which was an endorsement for him to be known in that society.
 He began his career as a fine art painter, and later on as muralist, using bright colors, and attracting much of Florida's jet set, and earned the nickname "the Michelangelo of Miami".
 Among his clients were not only the Frost couple, but also Emilio Stefan, for whom he decorated part of the Cardozo Hotel with murals inspired on Art Deco, and Cuban businessmen Armando Codina and Manny Medina, for whom he also painted murals in their residences.
 Oliver Stone commissioned a portrait of Al Pacino for his film "Any given Sunday".
 His mural art was displayed in such New York landmarks as Tiffanys' Jewelry Salon and the Marriott Hotel.
 He also painted the murals in various rooms of Jackson Memorial Hospital for the United Foundation for AIDS.